OZGrav/meerpipe/README.md

 ## Dependencies

-MeerGuard: A customised version of CoastGuard (https://github.com/plazar/coast_guard) for wide-bandwidth data is available here: https://github.com/danielreardon/MeerGuard
+MeerGuard: A customised version of [CoastGuard](https://github.com/plazar/coast_guard) for wide-bandwidth data is available [here](https://github.com/danielreardon/MeerGuard).

 Scintools: Meerpipe uses Scintools for producing the dynamic spectra and the associated plots.
-Code repository: https://github.com/danielreardon/scintools
+The code can be found [here](https://github.com/danielreardon/scintools).

 ## Running the pipeline